-High blood pressure during pregnancy may be a one-off event or it may indicate a more severe condition called pre-eclampsia.
+High blood pressure during pregnancy may be a one-off event or it may indicate a more severe condition called preeclampsia (sometimes spelt pre-eclampsia).
 High blood pressure should always be investigated.

 High blood pressure